-Prior to joining UMBC, I was a postdoctoral research in the Institite for Software Research at Carnegie Mellong Univeristy.
+Prior to joining CS@VT, I spent 2.5 wonderful years as an assistant professir in the Department of Information Systems at the University of Maryland, Baltimore County, and a postdoctoral researcher in the Institute for Software Research at Carnegie Mellon University.
 I completed my PhD in Information Science from the School of Information Studies at Syracuse University (2020).
-Before I joined the PhD program at Syracuse, I was a professional software engineer in a startup in Seattle, WA.
-I received my Master of Science in Information Management from the Information School at the University of Washington (2014), and Bachelor of Business Administration from Harbin Institute of Technology in China (2012).
+Before I joined the PhD program at Syracuse, I was a professional software engineer at a startup in Seattle, WA.
+I received my Master of Science in Information Management from the Information School at the University of Washington (2014), and a Bachelor of Business Administration from Harbin Institute of Technology in China (2012).

-For perspective students: I am looking for motivated students to work with me on topics related to HCI, usable privacy and IoT.
+For prospective students: I am looking for motivated students to work with me on topics related to HCI, usable privacy, accessibility, and emerging technologies.
 If you are interested, please send me your CV and a brief introduction of your research interests.